A k-mer-based maximum likelihood method for estimating distances of reads to genomes and phylogenetic placement.

 format (version 3) (see the description here).

-field to be empty for sequences without any k-mer match.
+field empty for sequences without any k-mer match.

 Some down-stream analysis tools that takes a jplace